Laser Engraving: The Ultimate Guide for Beginners

 As mentioned earlier, lasers can have different types based on the gain medium they use.
 This gain medium also dictates the optical power of the laser.
 Commercially, these three types of laser engravers are common:

-Fiber lasers are the type of solid-state laser with fiber optic as the gain medium.
+Fiber laser engravers are the type of solid-state laser with fiber optic as the gain medium.
 They have a wavelength between 780 nm to 2200 nm; it’s readily absorbed by most materials even metals.
 They are the most powerful laser engravers on the market.
-And are commercially used in industries and commercial metal engraving needs.
+And are commonly used in metal engraving needs.

-CO2 lasers are slightly less powerful than fiber lasers; their optical power can be as low as 40W and go up to hundreds of watts.
+Their optical power can be as low as 40W and go up to hundreds of watts.
 Their wavelength is close to 10,600 nm.
 It is absorbed by most materials but reflected by metals.
-They are not the preferred choice for metals but we see them as industrial and hobby laser engravers.
+They are not the preferred choice for metals but excel at non-metals engraving and cutting.

 One of the lasers that is commonly used in desktop and hobby laser engravers.
 They may not be as powerful as CO2 or fiber lasers, yet they are compatible with a wide range of materials for engraving.
-Whether it’s wood or metals, they are equally good on both surfaces.
 Another benefit, they are largely less priced compared to the other two lasers.

 What Materials Can You Laser Engrave?